 Neurofeedback Training Co is the largest NeurOptimal® rental company.
-We have helped thousands of clients complete successful brain training.
+Since 2011 we have helped thousands of clients complete successful brain training.
 A frequent question clients ask is, "How many neurofeedback sessions do I need?"
 Learn the answer to this and other frequently asked questions ahead.

-They key to success is this: don't think about your training in terms of number of sessions.
 Our clients see better results when they use the self-reporting checklist as a guidepost.
-Instead of counting sessions, they develop self-awareness to track shifts in experience.
-This leads to optimized and individualizedtraining that fit our clients' needs.
+They benefit in two ways.
+They see from real data, that changes are happening.
+As well, clients develop self-awareness by tracking shifts in their experience week by week.
+This practice leads to optimized and individualized training that fits our clients' needs.
 Rather than follow a prescribed amount, clients discover how many sessions are right for them and their children.

 It is estimated that in the first few years of life the brain creates one million neuronal connections per second!
 Children make new neural connections as they learn and cement that learning by growing these connections.
 Children have more flexible and adaptive brains than adults, though research shows that adult brains can re-wire themselves throughout life.

-Families training using a home neurofeedback kit typically rent for 2 to 3 months before they are satisfied with the results.
+Families training using a home neurofeedback kit by NeurOptimal typically rent for 2 to 3 months before they are satisfied with the results.
 Typically, satisfaction is measured by academic improvement.

 Home training is safe and can be used daily.
 We advise parents to create a schedule that fits the child's schedule and extracurricular activities.
-The average family renting NeurOptimal® trains 2 to 4 times a week.
+The average family renting thew home neurofeedback device by NeurOptimal® trains 2 to 4 times a week.

-This is the sister questions to how many NeurOptimal® sessions are needed.
+This is the sister question of how many NeurOptimal® sessions are needed.
 We give our rental clients a step-by-step guide so they will have the most successful outcome from training.

 The first task is for them to fill out the checklist so that they can observe the areas where they want to improve.
 We ask all clients, regardless of whether they are renting or training in-office, to fill this checklist out every 8-10 sessions.